 As FFF extrusion technology reaches the peak of its development cycle, it becomes less likely that the technology’s quality will meaningfully improve.
 Additive manufacturing must be rethought from its foundation, the extruder, to achieve the long-sought goals of repeatable end-use parts with engineering-grade materials.

-Featured on the BigRep PRO large-format 3D printer (and upcoming BigRep EDGE), MXT has taken on the challenge of professional industrial production, setting a new additive manufacturing standard.
+Featured on the BigRep PRO large-format 3D printer, MXT has taken on the challenge of professional industrial production, setting a new additive manufacturing standard.

 How Does it Work?

 If FFF 3D printing is like a hot-glue gun, MXT is a syringe.

 In the FFF process material is melted as it passes through an extruder’s hot end.
 Unlike FFF, MXT melts filament in advance and stores it in an internal reservoir.
 This extra step enables unprecedented speed and precision in the printing process by working with material that is stored at its ideal temperature and viscosity.

 Using a reservoir of molten filament allows MXT to print with unprecedented control due to the separation of filament melting and material deposition processes.
 Traditional FFF technologies push solid filament through extruders by exerting force at a distance from the hot end, creating a gap of time between the cease of force and of actual filament extrusion.
-MXT has implemented a metering pump just above the hot end as a source of controlled, local force for the pre-emptively melted filament.
+Instead, MXT uses a metering pump just above the hot end as a source of controlled, local force for the pre-emptively melted filament.
 With this highly accurate feeding combination, MXT pushes an intricately measured volume of material through the hot end locally.
 This drastically improves printer throughput and precision, enabling better results at a faster pace.

 The process makes printing up to five times faster than traditional FFF printers, depending on part geometry and layer height, with a throughput of up to 200 cubic centimeters per hour (cm3/h) at maximum extrusion rate.
 Because of its level of accuracy and separated material processes, MXT extruders eliminate many of the limitations of FFF 3D printing , improving speed, geometric accuracy, and repeatability.